bparish628/CampusTrade/README.md

 Anytime you make changes to your code and save, your browser will refresh because of `webpack`.

+## Running Tests
+Be sure that the application is running on your local machine.
+Then follow these steps:

+1) `npm run start-selenium-server`
+2) In a different window, run `npm run tests`

 ## Helpful commands
 Be sure to always `git checkout develop && git pull` before creating a new branch for the new feature.